Adobe Creek (Santa Clara County): Watershed and course

 Adobe Creek drains about 11 sqmi, arising at 2600 ft on the northeastern flank of Black Mountain in Los Altos Hills, California.
 Adobe Creek was once a perennial stream, as evidenced by historical presence of steelhead trout (Oncorhynchus mykiss).
 Trout young spend their first year in fresh water and obviously cannot survive in streams that run dry seasonally.
 Historically, lawsuits were filed to prevent diversion of creek water for irrigation because they caused the creek to run "dry certain seasons of the year".
 A 1919 lawsuit against upstream creek diversion for "alfalfa fields" and "hog wallows" reads: "From time immemorial...the waters of Adobe Creek have flowed into, over upon and through the lands...from Hidden Villa high in the hills, past the wonderful home gardens of Los Altos to the Santa Clara Valley and on to the sea...Charles K. Field mourns the loss of the song of the brook that made his garden with its rockery an enchanted spot; Shoup's children can no longer wade in the stream, because there is no stream to wade in; acres and acres of McCutchen's rhododendrons are now languishing and dying with unsatisfied thirst."
 This written record confirms oral histories taken by local historian Don McDonald that Adobe Creek used to flow year-round.
 It is also consistent with Eleanor Cranston Fowle Cameron's (the sister of Senator Alan Cranston was born in 1909 and they lived on Cypress Court, north of West Edith Avenue in Los Altos Hills) account that in her youth the creek was perennial and that her "father fished the steelhead that ran up from the Bay to the pool below the waterfall".
-Local lumberman, Herbert Bickell, reported catching steelhead year-round in Adobe Creek until the mid-1950's when the creek's flows became intermittent behind his home on Van Buren Street.
+Local lumberman, Herbert Bickell, reported catching steelhead year-round in Adobe Creek until the mid-1950s when the creek's flows became intermittent behind his home on Van Buren Street.